Thermal Imaging Confirms Unique Electromagnetic Properties of Aires Resonator Surface — ICICT 2026

 Key Measurement Outcome

-• During heating, the apparent temperature of the central region (with relief) was consistently significantly higher than the apparent temperature of the peripheral region (smooth silicon)
+• During heating, the apparent temperature of the central region (with relief) was consistently significantly higher than the peripheral region (smooth silicon)

-• In reality, both regions are parts of the same physical object and therefore must have the same actual temperature
+• Both regions are parts of the same physical object and therefore must have the same actual temperature

-• The only possible explanation for the apparent temperature difference: the emissivity coefficient of the central (relief) region is significantly higher than that of the smooth peripheral region
+• The only explanation: the emissivity coefficient of the central (relief) region is significantly higher than the smooth peripheral region

-• The emissivity of the central region approached that of the Peltier battery surface (ε ≈ 0.8), while the smooth polished silicon had a much lower baseline emissivity
+• The emissivity of the central region approached that of the Peltier battery surface (ε ≈ 0.8)

-The critical puzzle — and its solution: The groove width (0.2 μm) is incomparably smaller than the Testo 890’s spectral sensitivity range (8–14 μm).
-Grooves of that width cannot trap or absorb infrared radiation in that wavelength range through cavity/groove geometry alone.
-Therefore, the high emissivity of the central region cannot be explained by the physical dimensions of the grooves.
-Something else is absorbing the infrared radiation.
-That something else is free electrons.
+The critical puzzle — and its solution: The groove width (0.2 μm) is incomparably smaller than the Testo 890's spectral sensitivity range (8–14 μm).
+Grooves of that width cannot trap or absorb infrared radiation through cavity geometry alone.
+Something else is absorbing the infrared radiation: free electrons.
 In semiconductors, free-electron light absorption increases with wavelength — exactly matching the infrared range measured.
-The concentration of free electrons is exponentially higher in the groove regions due to charge carrier redistribution driven by the self-affine topology, confirming the core prediction of the theoretical model.
+The concentration of free electrons is exponentially higher in the groove regions due to charge carrier redistribution driven by the self-affine topology.

 Region Surface Type Measured Emissivity Explanation